slotix/dbconvert-streams-website/docs/guide/what-is-dbconvert-stream.md

 Destinations are defined and configured via a simple set of properties in `JSON` format.

 DBConvert Stream has been architected from the ground up to scale.

+Follow the instructions in [Install DBConvert Stream Platform.](/guide/install)